Veteran Families

 The challenges faced by Veteran Families

-Veteran families face a range of challenges that may differ from that of the average Australian household.
+Veteran and first responder families face a range of challenges that may differ from that of the average Australian household.

-Whether you or your family member is thinking of exiting the Australian Defence Force, in transition, or have been in a new chapter of your life for while, we understand the challenges you and your family could be facing.
+Whether you or your family member is thinking of exiting the Australian Defence Force, Police, Ambulance or RFS, whether you’re in transition, or have been in a new chapter of your life for while, we understand the challenges you and your family could be facing.

-In addition to the challenges that existed during your family members’ military service, when transitioning and exiting the ADF, veteran family members and spouses walk alongside our service men and women as they integrate into civilian life, making them key to their support network.
+In addition to the challenges that existed during your family members’ military or frontline service, veteran and first responder family members and spouses walk alongside our service men and women as they integrate into civilian life, making them key to their support network.

 At Provocatus, we understand these difficulties.

-Our mission is to improve veteran health outcomes by supporting patients, families and healthcare teams to manage the impact of service-related health conditions.
+Our mission is to improve veteran health and first responder outcomes by supporting patients, families and healthcare teams to manage the impact of service-related health conditions.

 Looking after yourself as a Veteran Family member or Veteran Spouse

-Being a veteran spouse or family member can be tough, impacting your finances, physical health, and mental well-being.
+Being a veteran or first responder spouse or family member can be tough, impacting your finances, physical health, and mental well-being.

 It’s important to look after yourself by staying active, practicing relaxation techniques, keeping in touch with friends, and seeking professional support when needed.